 Yellow Jackets (most common) Yellow jackets are yellow and black striped and highly aggressive, especially when their underground nests are disturbed.
 A mature yellow jacket colony can contain thousands of workers by late summer.
 They commonly build in abandoned rodent burrows, soft soil, and rotting logs at ground level.
 Yellow jackets are responsible for the majority of ground wasp stings because their nests are so easily stumbled upon.

-Cicada Killer Wasps Cicada killers are large (1–1.5 inches), solitary wasps that dig individual burrows in loose, dry soil — often in lawn edges, garden beds, and sandy patches.
+Cicada Killer Wasps Cicada killer wasps are large (1–1.5 inches), solitary wasps that dig individual burrows in loose, dry soil — often in lawn edges, garden beds, and sandy patches.
 Despite their imposing size, cicada killers are docile and rarely sting unless handled.
 Males are territorial and may hover aggressively, but they cannot sting at all.

 Digger Wasps (Great Black Wasp and Others) The great black wasp and other digger wasp species are large, solitary, and build individual nests in bare or sparse soil areas of your lawn.
 Like cicada killers, they are not aggressive and pose minimal threat to homeowners.
+See our complete digger wasp guide for detailed identification and behavior information.

 Paper Wasps While paper wasps typically build hanging nests, they occasionally nest at or near ground level — tucked under deck boards, in leaf litter piles, or in low shrubs near grass.
 They are more slender than yellow jackets with a distinctive narrow waist.